It is

 As

-space.
-Allow enough distance from hedges or fences for easy
+optimal space.
+Allow enough distance from hedges or

 Step 2:

-and dig out to a depth of approx. 2.5 inch (7 cm) to accommodate
+topsoil and dig out to a depth of approx. 2.5 inch (7

-the base.
-Level the area and remove the pegs.
+cm) to accommodate the base.
+Level the area and remove

 Step 3: